data-umbrella/event-transcripts/2023/77-jeff-pyomo.md

 11:38 Types of decision variables: continuous, discrete, true/false 13:53 Types of constraints
 15:42 NEOS family tree of optimization problems
 18:17 Why Pyomo?
-(PYthon Optimization Modeling Objects p-y-o-m-o)
+(PYthon Optimization Modeling Objects p-y-o-m-o) (history and features of pyomo) 24:15 An example of going from a business problem to a solution using Pyomo